jhsu802701/tutorial-rails-omniauth/05-display.md

     click_on 'Login'
     assert page.has_link?('Sign in with Google', href: user_google_oauth2_omniauth_authorize_path) assert_not page.has_link?('Sign in with GoogleOauth2', href: user_google_oauth2_omniauth_authorize_path)
   end

-  test 'User password reset page notifies OmniAuth users that this action is not necessary' do
-    visit root_path
-    click_on 'Login'
-    click_on 'Forgot your password?'
-    assert page.has_text?('you do NOT need a special password.') end

-  test 'User resend confirmation page notifies OmniAuth users that this action is not necessary' do
-    visit root_path
-    click_on 'Login'
-    click_on "Didn't receive confirmation instructions?"
-    assert page.has_text?('you do NOT need a confirmation.') end

   test "Facebook user's home page and profile page show that Facebook was used to login" do